-Standards-Based Report CardsLa Conner Elementary School has adopted a new grading system and with it, new report cards.
-Teachers at La Conner Elementary wanted a system that will better describe each child’s progress as measured on selected state standards.
+Standards-Based Report CardsLa Conner Elementary School utilizes a grading system that better describes each child’s progress as measured on selected state standards.

-This year, as we pilot the new grading system, our focus is on the standards for reading, writing, and math.
-Our report cards will reflect the standards each student should meet by the end of the school year in those core areas.
-Students will continue to be graded in science, social studies and other curricular areas, however the grading for those subjects is based on fewer standards, with additional standards in those subjects to be added next year.
+Our focus is on the standards for reading, writing, math, science and social studies.
+Our report cards reflect the standards each student should meet by the end of the school year in those core areas.

-Below is the grading scale to be used on our grade reports this year.
+Below is the grading scale used on our grade reports.
 This is the same scale used at the state level and on the yearly Measurement of Student Progress (MSP):

 LEVEL 4: (100% - 90%) Exceeds standard, or advanced.
 Represents advanced mastery of a subject’s skills and knowledge.
 Considered passing.